huwiler/defichain-masternode-scripts/README.md

 # defichain-masternode-scripts

-IMPORTANT: This script is still in active development.
+IMPORTANT: I no longer run a defichain masternode, so for the foreseeable future, this script will remain as-is.
 If you choose to use it, you may run into bugs.
-Please report issues here.
+Pull requests are still welcome.

 This is simple script that allows you to keep track of whether or not your node is working properly.